Plaza Inter

 Plaza Inter is a shopping center in Managua, Nicaragua, developed and operated by the Taiwanese company Nica Eastern Development, Inc. The shopping center is home to 65 stores, a food court, a supermarket and a movie theater.

 History

 The Plaza Inter shopping center is located next to the Hotel Crowne Plaza in Managua's old center.
 The mall, built and operated by a group of Taiwanese investors, started operations in 1998.

 Plaza Inter has an open space on the second floor for concerts and fairs, called Plaza Maya.

+There was a branch of Honduras-based Carrión however it closed in 2019 due to the downturn in the economy.